Knape/triggerhappy/README.md

 // Start by creating a touch start event and return the current position that we fired on const {clientX, clientY} = th.fire('TouchEvent', 'touchstart');
 const clip = th.load('TouchEvent', 'touchmove', {clientX, clientY});
-// then we fire 10 toucmove events th.spray(clip, {
+// then we fire 10 touchmove events th.spray(clip, {
 	speed: 10,
 	steps: 10,